deployd/docs/docs/developing-modules/creating-modules.md

 ### Hello World

-Any module in your app's `node_module` folder will be loaded when the Deployd server starts.
+Any module in your app's `node_modules` folder will be loaded when the Deployd server starts.

 You don't have to `require()` or load anything to instantiate your module.
 The following will log 'hello world' when you run `dpd`.